ClickerMonkey/typed-query-builder/README.md

    WHERE condition
    RETURNING [* | value, ...]
 - DELETE FROM source WHERE condition

+### Refined TODO
+- avoid SourceInstance/T(objects) and just use Selects for Sources.
+Rename Selects?
+- Change SourceType to return all fields at base, add _ avoid potential conflicts: _table, _primary, _fields, _fieldColumn, _as, _extend, _all, _only, _except
+- for SQL transformers...
+  - which char wraps aliases + policy (always, reserved)
+  - which char wraps table/columns + policy
+- join type comes down to A, AB, and B (what the results should be).
+ - if join type does not include A, then iterate on B first
 - Query value iteration
 - Add Database which has...
    - run(query): RunResult